deckarep/sci-hacking/docs/index.md

 **Tip**: Starting `ScummVM` from a `terminal` session allows you to view some important output that is logged to `STDOUT` when executing some debug commands.
 For serious debugging, *you'll want to do this* to get a richer experience when debugging.

-Note: This list of commands is certainly not exhaustive and some commands only work on certain version of the SCI engine.
+**Note**: This list of commands is certainly not exhaustive and some commands only work on certain version of the SCI engine.
 Typing `help` will show all the available commands but if you get stuck [check the source code](https://github.com/scummvm/scummvm/blob/master/engines/sci/console.cpp) for a further understanding of how the debug commands work.

 #### Starting ScummVM for debugging
 ```sh